epiccoleman/tharmas/schooner/README.md

 Docker Compose setup for a home media server with Jellyfin, Sonarr, Radarr, Lidarr, and SABnzbd.

 Use the .env file to set up the various variables in the docker-compose.yml.
-Mine's committed if you need an example.
+Mine's committed if you need an example. (there's nothing secret in there, so it's fine - but you'll almost certainly need to change the values unless you're _really_ committed to aping my stylo).

 This is a README, not a _GUIDE_, and is not written to be totally noob-proof.
 It's mostly just here for me if I need to jog my memory.
 If you want something a little more hand-holdy, go check out [trash-guides.info](https://trash-guides.info/), or dig around on reddit.
 But if you're halfway savvy, this might save you some time getting your own stuff set up.